L E Y L A G E N C E R & I

 All these praiseful articles were about Gencer’s interpretation of Alceste.
 In 2003 Cecilia Bartoli was in Istanbul to give a concert and she was accompanied by her mother Silvana Bazzoni who’s also her voice teacher.
 During one of our conversations, she talked enthusiastically how magnificent Gencer’s performance as Alceste in Rome was.

 I saved my favourite Gencer interpretation for last: Macbeth.
 She sang this opera at 13 different theatres.
 Lady Macbeth, who’s one of the two main characters of the opera can’t get any more impressive than that.
-Gencer was awarded with endless applauses when she sang the opera at the age of 56 at the Theater of Florence in 1975 under the baton of Muti.
+Gencer was awarded with endless applauses when she sang the opera at the age of 56 at the Theatre of Florence in 1975 under the baton of Muti.
 Her voice was an absolute match for this opera.
 When compared to Gencer’s Lady Macbeth, Birgit Nilsson’s interpretation of the opera, that she’d sung and recorded by the persuasion of the record labels, seems like a joke.
 It was a major mistake for such an important singer.
-Ghena Dimitrova and Maria Guleghina who stood out as Lady Macbeth in the 80’s can’t fulfill this role’s acquirements either.
+Ghena Dimitrova and Maria Guleghina who stood out as Lady Macbeth in the 80’s can’t fulfil this role’s acquirements either.
 But in 1980, Leyla Gencer overconfidently sang Macbeth, which was a thing that she shouldn’t have done.
 One of Gencer’s close friends, Baritone Renato Bruson with whom she shared the stage numerous times and who can be called as the best Macbeth of the 20th century, once told me that he forgot to enter the stage whilst watching Gencer during a Macbeth performance.
 And in one of his interviews with Corriere della sera, he said that Leyla Gencer was the best Lady Macbeth that he’d sung with.
 The great opera and theatre director Giorgio Strehler wished to stage Macbeth for Leyla Gencer, but unfortunately that project wasn’t realized.

-Unfortunately we don’t have any recordings from the opera performances, concerts or recitals of Leyla Gencer that she’d performed before 1974 in Turkey.
 She did performances of Cosi fan tutte, Tosca, The Consul, Un ballo in maschera, Cavalleria Rusticana, Don Giovanni, Madama Butterfly, La Traviata, Kerem ile Aslı and numerous recitals, concerts.
 However, we have the recordings of the recitals and the concerts that she gave at the Istanbul Music Festival from 1974 and on.
 TRT (Turkish Radio and Television) has these recordings in its archive and occasionally broadcasts them.
 I could only listen to her once in the recital that she gave in 1989, when she was in her seventies.
 I’d heard about her successful performances of Tosca and The Counsul from my family members.

 In the paragraphs above, I’ve written about some of the operas that Gencer sang.
 I would like you to know that when this blog is complete, you’re going to find all of my notes about each opera that she performed.

-MY ARTICLES ABOUT LEYLA GENCER
+SOME OF MY ARTICLES ABOUT LEYLA GENCER

 2006 June

-© Ahmet Etem Erenli [Borusan Sanat]
+Ahmet Etem Erenli © [Borusan Sanat]

-Last of Divas
+Last of the Divas

 Leyla Gencer is certainly one of the greatest divas of the 20th century, and the last one….
 Not only did she endow and entirely new and different air to the characters of the classical opera, but also dewed into a search for the unknown, unearthed them and subscribed her presence as a performer and a researcher on many works which are include in today’s opera repertoire.